MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-data-control.md

 2. After it's fully validated, you can set it to perform automatic governance actions.
 For example, in SharePoint and OneDrive you can **Put in user quarantine**, and for G Suite and Box you can **Remove public access**.

  ![automatic governance action remove public access](./media/gov-action-public-access.png)

+For more information about Cloud App Security working with Azure Information Protection, see [Protect against user mistakes](https://docs.microsoft.com/enterprise-mobility-security/solutions/protect-data-user-mistake).

 ## See Also
 [Daily activities to protect your cloud environment](daily-activities-to-protect-your-cloud-environment.md)